Bankruptcy In Brief

 The spouses can agree to hold property differently than the community property presumption.
 They can also transmute community property into some other form of ownership.

-California has enacted very specific rules on how transmutation is accomplished
+California has enacted very specific rules on transmutation.

 The state’s marital property scheme makes a difference in bankruptcy, a federal law, because bankruptcy generally looks to state law to define the character of property.
 And the character of property determines which creditors have a claim on that property.